wagnerwave/Website/about.md

 * Do wild camping with my father.
 * Make a song.
-* Have a aestitic statue.
+* Have an aestetic statue.
 * Visit japan.
 * I have not finish ...
 [To Do]